codeformilwaukee/codeformilwaukee.github.io/_posts/2020-04-23-announce-wecountcovid19.md

 Jordan’s personal metric of success for the project is to cultivate a better understanding of why people from underserved communities have been affected disproportionately.
 He also strives to discover the most effective solutions to delivering the resources and care to these communities.
 He echoes Amy’s sentiment by acknowledging that the team reaching their goal begins with members of the community taking their survey, so they have a clear picture of who needs help.

-## A request: Please share the [WeCountCOVID19.com](http://www.wecountcovid19.com/)survey across Wisconsin!
+## A request: Please share the [WeCountCOVID19.com](http://www.wecountcovid19.com/) survey across Wisconsin!

 The [WeCountCOVID19.com](http://www.wecountcovid19.com/) survey is designed to count every potential case of coronavirus infection in Wisconsin, whether or not the individual has been tested.
 If you are sick, please take the short, confidential, 5-minute survey.
 Please also share with your friends and family in Wisconsin, so that they can take the survey on their computer or smartphone.